Charmain-Bonareri/Ghanian-Akan-Names-Calculator/README.md

 ## Authors information
 Contributions are always welcome!
-If you have any questions,comments or correctional advice,feel free to contact me
+If you have any questions,comments or correctional advice, feel free to contact me
 * Email: mogerecharmain@gmail.com
 * [LinkedIn](https://www.linkedin.com/in/charmain-bonareri-71a209126/)